 Detectives will keep talking to Jayme, but at her own pace, to get more details to help in their investigation.

 “When she wants information, we’ll give it to her; and when she wants to tell us things, we’ll take it from her,” he said.

 Jayme was the target, police say

-Barron County Sheriff Chris Fitzgerald has said he believes Patterson went to the Closs home outside Barron with the intention of taking Jayme.
+Patterson went to the Closs home outside Barron, Wisconsin, with the intention of taking Jayme, Fitzgerald said.

-“We believe Jayme was the target, and he (Patterson) was getting rid of possible barriers to taking her,” Fitzgerald told CNN’s Jean Casarez on Saturday.
+“We believe Jayme was the target, and he was getting rid of possible barriers to taking her,” Fitzgerald said.

-But the sheriff has also said there’s no evidence that Patterson knew the Closses or had previous contact with them.
+There’s no evidence Patterson knew the Closses or had previous contact with them, the sheriff said.

-Nearly three years ago, Patterson worked for one day at the same meat products facility where Jayme’s parents worked – the Jennie-O Turkey Store plant in Barron – the company’s president said.
+Nearly three years ago, Patterson worked for one day at the same meat products facility where Jayme’s parents worked – the Jennie-O Turkey Store plant in Barron.
 Patterson quit, saying he was moving from the area, according to the company.

 Authorities have said they don’t believe Patterson crossed paths with Jayme’s parents there.
 Investigators are trying to determine whether he worked at another job in the area.

-Shortly before 1 a.m. on October 15, 911 dispatchers got a call on which they could hear a lot of yelling, but no one talked to the dispatcher.
-When the dispatcher called back, a voicemail greeting indicated the phone belonged to Denise Closs, the dispatch log reads.
+Shortly before 1 a.m. that night, 911 dispatchers got a call during which they could hear yelling, but no one talked to the dispatcher.
+When the dispatcher called back, a voicemail greeting indicated the phone belonged to Denise Closs, 46.